aphototool/A-Photo-Tool-Libre/README.md

 - To create snap use snapcraft.yaml file located in snap folder and documentation available at [snapcraft.io](https://snapcraft.io/docs/snapcraft-overview)

 Pre-build AppImage was built on Ubuntu 18.04 LTS with Qt 5.15.2 and packaged with [linuxdeployqt](https://github.com/probonopd/linuxdeployqt)
-- To create AppImage build release with Qt Creator and follow instructions at [linuxdeployqt](https://github.com/probonopd/linuxdeployqt/blob/master/README.md)
+- To create AppImage build release with Qt Creator and follow instructions at [linuxdeployqt](https://github.com/probonopd/linuxdeployqt/blob/master/README.md).
+See also folder [appimage](appimage)